Theofilos-Chamalis/DevConnector/README.md

 A social resume platform for developers.
 Create your portofolio by adding experience, education, skills or any important information of your career and post your comments or thoughts for other users.

 This is a MERN based full stack real world bootstrapping application that can speed up the development process.
-It uses the popular MongoDB database with Mongoose schemas, the backend web framework Express.js, the frontend library React.js that ws created by Facebook and Node.js.
-Authentication via Json Web Tokens is used with the Passport middleware and customizable linting is built in using eslint.
+It uses the popular MongoDB database with Mongoose schemas, the backend web framework Express.js, the frontend library Preact.js which is a lightweight variant of React.js and Node.js.
+Authentication is performed using JSON Web Tokens together with the Passport middleware.

 Visit it at: <a href="https://thedevconnector.herokuapp.com" target="_blank"> https://thedevconnector.herokuapp.com</a>